IronCoreLabs/gridiron/README.md

     let one = fp_256::Fp256::one();
     let two = one + one;

 This is a work in progress and we hope to make it more performant and constant time.
-At the moment, the following finite field operations are not yet constant time:
+All operations are constant time except:

-* Div - uses signed arrays, which don't have constant time add/subtract, also uses an algo with while loops
-* Inv - uses div
-* Pow - uses exp_by_squaring which is recursive and variable
-* nbit -- depends on underlying functions; probably not
-* To / From byte array
-* to_str_hex
-* to_str_decimal
-* create_naf
+`Mul<u64>`, `Pow<u64>` - If you need a constant time version of those, you can lift them into an Fp type and use `Mul<Fp>` and `Pow<Fp>`.
+The will be much slower and typically the u64s are not secret values so it's ok for them to be non constant time.